 South Dublin County Council’s Traffic Management Centre is responsible for the management of traffic operations within the administrative area of the Local Authority.

 It does this by utilising Urban Traffic Management Control (UTMC) systems and CCTV monitoring of the road network within the administrative area of the local authority.

 UTMC systems are designed to allow the different applications used within modern traffic management systems to communicate with a central common database.
-This allows previously disparate data from multiple sources such as UTC / SCOOT / RMS traffic signals control, Automatic Number Plate Recognition (ANPR) devices, Variable Message Signs (VMS), car parks, air quality monitoring stations and meteorological data, to be amalgamated into a central common database.
+This allows previously disparate data from multiple sources such as UTC / SCOOT / RMS traffic signals control, Variable Message Signs (VMS), car parks, air quality monitoring stations and meteorological data, to be amalgamated into a central common database.
 UTMC maximizes road network potential to create a more robust and intelligent system that can be used to meet current and future management requirements

 As part of the management of the roads network within the administrative area of South Dublin County Council there are CCTV cameras installed on major routes and junction intersections.

 Traffic monitoring CCTV cameras provide a Live feed into South Dublin County Council’s Traffic Management Centre.